ButterCMS Logo

 Since JavaScript has become the main language of the web and frontend frameworks are based on JavaScript, JSON serialization has become a very important part of many web apps.
 In this article, I’m going to explain what JSON serialization is, why you may need it in your Rails application and how to leverage existing libraries to implement JSON serialization in a concise and performant way.
-I will start with a high-level explanation, then discuss some of the most most popular solutions and finally model how to implement JSON serialization using the most optimal solution in a Ruby on Rails application.
+I will start with a high-level explanation, then discuss some of the most popular solutions, and finally model how to implement JSON serialization using the most optimal solution in a Ruby on Rails application.

 Basic Ruby knowledge will be helpful to fully understand the code presented in the tutorial.